IrvingGomez/PersonalWebpage/content/PhD/Other_Things/_index.md

 <b> On construction </b>

-Some things that I'd like to know before og beginning my PhD
+Some things that I'd like to know before beginning my PhD